Being sustainable means a real and sincere commitment to our own essence and also to the challenges the world faces today.

 For this reason, a social reflection on the responsible use of natural resources is necessary.
 Because individual efforts and collective responsibility for sustainability also create value and not just for our planet.
 But also, for the people who inhabit it.

-Education is the key to improving everyone’s future, especially that of the vulnerable.
-Education transforms lives, reduces inequality and empowers people to deal with life’s challenges and to build and contribute to societies based on mutual respect and tolerance.
+Education is the key to improving everyone's future, especially that of the vulnerable.
+Education transforms lives, contributes to reducing inequality and encourages those who receive it to face the world and build societies that are more respectful and tolerant.